 The Melrose Quartet recorded the Shepherd's Song in 2013 for their CD Fifty Verses, and Rich Arrowsmith sang it by himself in a Kelham Island singing session that was included in the same year on the anthology Kelham Island Voices.
-They commented in their liner notes:
+They noted:

 Learnt from the singing of Ray ‘Moose’ Cope, the ‘fool’ of the Morris team Rich [Arrowsmith] grew up with.
 In a happy coincidence James [Fagan]'s dad Bob spent time living on Blockley Hill in Gloucestershire as a child.

 They also sang it live at Shepley Spring Festival in May 2012:

 Jack Rutter sang Stormy Winds in 2017 on his CD Hills.
 He noted:

 I was lucky enough to borrow The Watersons' incredible Mighty River of Song. box set from Huddersfield Library in my mid-teens and learnt this song from the live version on there.